 (Sidebar): The Confederate ambulances, supply wagons, artillery caravans, and herds of cattle, sheep, and hogs stretched for more than 50 miles along Pennsylvania's roads.
 Adding to the misery of the thousands of wounded men who moaned or screamed at every jolt of the wagons, the heavens opened and rain turned the dirt roads to muddy soup.

 Erected by Maryland Civil War Trails.

 Location.
-39° 43.023′ N, 77° 30.549′ W. Marker is near Cascade, Maryland, in Washington County Touch for map.
+39° 43.023′ N, 77° 30.549′ W. Marker is near Cascade, Maryland, in Washington County.
+Marker can be reached from PenMar - High Rock Road, on the right when traveling south.
 Located in PenMar Park along the crest of South Mountain and at the Pennsylvania-Maryland border.
+Touch for map.
 Marker is in this post office area: Cascade MD 21719, United States of America.
+Touch for directions.